kansalshlok/Black-Oil-PVT-Calculator/README.md

 - The gas properties assume a sweet (CO2/H2S-free) gas unless you enter non-zero CO2/H2S mole fractions in the sidebar, in which case the Wichert-Aziz correction is applied automatically.
-- Water properties assume the brine is essentially gas-free, which is the standard assumption for a black-oil water leg away from the gas cap.